Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

 \section{Experiments}

-The T2M setup is about producing a standalone model that can be applied to data from new classes.
+The T2M setup is about producing a model that can be applied to data from new classes.
 Accordingly, the model trains on data from a set of training classes, alongside their text descriptions.
 Then, it is tested on data from new classes, given the text descriptions of these classes.

-We evaluate T2M-HN in zero-shot classification, using three image datasets, AwA, CUB and SUN, and one 3D point cloud dataset, ModelNet40.
-We consider several forms of text description, including single-word class labels (for AwA and ModelNet 40), few-word class names (for SUN and CUB) and longer descriptions that could also include negative properties (i.e. properties that the images in the class do not have).
+We evaluate T2M-HN in zero-shot classification, using three image datasets, one 3D point cloud dataset, and one action recognition dataset.
+We consider various forms of text description, including single-word class labels, few-word class names, and longer descriptions that could also include negative properties (i.e. properties that the images in the class do not have).
 Finally, we study one-class classification based on text attributes.
+Due to space constraints, we provide a concise description of our experimental settings here.
+Further details can be found in Appendix \ref{app:Implementation-and-architecture}.

-\paragraph{Baselines} We compare our T2M-HN with four text-based zero-shot approaches for image recognition: (1) DEVISE \citep{frome2013devise} projects images to a pre-trained language model space by adding a projection head to a pre-trained visual classification model; (2) Deep Embedding Model (DEM) \citep{zhang2017learning-DEM} uses the visual space as the shared embedding space; (3) CIZSL \citep{elhoseiny2019creativity} trains conditional GANs with a modified loss designed to make them generate samples from unseen classes without synthesizing unrealistic images.
-At inference time, the GAN is conditioned on test descriptions, generates synthetic image representations and test images are classified using kNN w.r.t. to the synthetic images.; and (4) GRaWD \citep{jha2021imaginative}: Similar in spirit to CIZSL, GRaWD trains a conditional GAN with a loss that is based on a random walk which reaches regions in space that are hard to classify as seen classes.

-When relevant, we also computed the performance obtained when using the CLIP encoder followed by $k$-NN classification in the CLIP space \citep{radford2021learning-CLIP}.
-Since CLIP was trained on 400 million pairs of images and their captions, it is likely to assume it has seen all classes studied here.
-It is therefore not a zero-shot classifier and the results can be viewed as a ``skyline" value that zero-shot approaches should aim at.
+\paragraph{Baselines:} We compare our T2M-HN with five text-based zero-shot approaches for image recognition: (1) DEVISE \cite{frome2013devise} projects images to a pre-trained language model space by adding a projection head to a pre-trained visual classification model; (2) Deep Embedding Model (DEM) \cite{zhang2017learning-DEM} uses the visual space as the shared embedding space; (3) CIZSL \cite{elhoseiny2019creativity} trains conditional GANs with a loss designed to generate samples from unseen classes without synthesizing unrealistic images.
+At inference time, the GAN is conditioned on test descriptions, generates synthetic image representations, and test images are classified using kNN w.r.t. to the synthetic images; (4) GRaWD \cite{jha2021imaginative} trains a conditional GAN with a loss that helps to reach regions in space that are hard to classify as seen classes; and (5) ZSML \cite{verma2020meta} combines meta-learning with a WGAN, to generate samples from unseen classes, and use them to train a classifier at test time.
+When relevant, we also computed the performance obtained when using CLIP, BLIP2, and GPT4Vision.
+Note that those models were trained using massively large datasets, so it is reasonable to assume they have seen all classes studied here.
+This is hence not zero-shot classification, and the results can be viewed as a ``skyline" value that zero-shot approaches should aim at.